 When it comes time to actually create the blog online, you can do all of the steps yourself or hire some help.
 Many online freelance work sites, such as Upwork.com and Fiverr.com, have workers that can set up many of the necessary components to create your blog's online presence.

-- 3. Purchase Your Domain Name and Web Hosting: You can create a blog on free sources such as Blogger or Weebly, but the most successful (and profitable) bloggers, have their own hosting.
-Many web-hosts will include the purchase of your domain name when signing up for service.
-Or you can buy them separately.
+3. Purchase Your Domain Name and Web Hosting: You can create a blog on free sources such as Blogger or Weebly, but the most successful (and profitable) bloggers have their own hosting, as well.
+Many web hosts will include the purchase of your domain name when signing up for service.
+You can also buy it separately.
 Choose a web host that offers easy WordPress install.
 There are other content management platforms, but WordPress is the most-used and one of the easiest to learn.

-- 5. Install Plugins to Maximize the Site: The basic plugins you should install include Askimet for comment spam filtering, social media tools so people can share your content, caching to make your site load faster and be less of a drain on your host, contact form (don’t put your email address on your blog or you’ll get spam), and Google Analytics.
-Also, consider adding foodie plugins such as EasyRecipe, which makes it easy to enter and print recipes, as well as optimizes your recipes for Google.
+5. Install Plugins to Maximize the Site: The basic plugins you should install include Akismet for comment spam filtering, social media tools so people can share your content, caching to make your site load faster and be less of a drain on your host, contact form (don’t put your email address on your blog or you’ll get spam), and Google Analytics.
+Also, consider adding foodie plugins such as EasyRecipe, which makes it easy to enter and print recipes and also optimizes your recipes for Google.

-- 6. Set up an Email List: Email lists will help you generate more income.
-You can email your list to let it know about new recipes, and reminding people to return to your site so they can then click on your monetization options.
+6. Set up an Email List: Email lists will help you generate more income.
+You can email the people on your list to let them know about new recipes and remind them to return to your site so they can then click on your monetization options.
 You can also email special offers and promotions.
 Use an email service and paste a sign-up form on your blog.
 Offer a freebie such as recipes or cooking videos to entice visitors to subscribe.

 These last two tips have to do with attracting readers to your blog and growing your traffic so that you can start generating some real income.